 Yes, properties anywhere in the world can use Portfolio Manager.
 Tracking changes in energy and cost over time can be accomplished effectively for any property, no matter the location.
-Note: properties located outside of the US are not eligible to earn ENERGY STAR certification unless they are owned by the US Government.
+Note: properties located outside the US or Canada are not eligible to earn ENERGY STAR certification unless they are owned by the US Government.

 Benchmarking international buildings is recommended as a best practice because:

 - Regular benchmarking of energy consumption can help you find and identify energy waste across your portfolio.

 - Reports that show your total energy by fuel type and your weather normalized energy metrics will provide a valuable way for you to organize all buildings, you can sort by energy consumption to find the top and bottom performers in your Portfolio and use this to share with others.

 - Even though source energy and the ENERGY STAR score are based on US reference data, they both provide a consistent benchmark that can be used to track your own properties over time.
 Even if buildings in a different country generally score higher or lower, the score is always computed according to a fixed methodology, so it is still a uniform way to track performance over time.

 There are some metric limitations to keep in mind when benchmarking internationally:

 - ENERGY STAR score is still compared to US buildings (except for buildings located in Canada which are compared to Canadian buildings).
 There could be systematic differences (e.g. different building codes or different regional climate ranges) that could make the score different in another country.